Aversion to Certain Colors

 I had to dig deep and try remembering every thing that was associated with green.
 Trips to the mountains; no that’s not it.
 That still fills me with wonderful memories and good feelings.

 Mom decorated with lavenders and yellows.
 The kitchen was decorated with greens in the curtains and fruit wall hangings.
-But nothing that would give me bad feelings.
+But nothing that would give me bad feelings or memories.

 This self-assessment took months but I was convinced I needed to get to the bottom of it.
 What could it be?
 The school, no. The church, no. Friends, no. Family, no.

-It took a while but finally I remember several summers in a row when we used to take weekend trips to a nearby lake (a two hour drive) to camp and water ski.
+It took a while but finally, I remember several summers in a row when we used to take weekend trips to a nearby lake (a two-hour drive) to camp and water ski.
 I learned to water ski the first summer and really enjoyed my trips there.
 It was the drive that wasn’t that pleasant.
-My uncle drove us in his dark green Pontiac with dark green interior.
+My uncle drove us in his dark green Pontiac with a dark green interior.
 I was a short kid about 10 years old, and the seats were set low so that I couldn’t even see out of the windows, side or front.
 Every single trip I got carsick and had to throw up at least once before we arrived.
 Once I held on as long as I could but ended up letting it GO in the back seat.
 My uncle was very unhappy with me and yelled at me to let him know next time.
-After that we had to pull over almost every weekend to let me puke.
+After that, we had to pull over every weekend, sometimes twice, to let me puke.

 The Power of Color

 Makes Me Sick